STV rifle: STV-380

 Resembling the Galil ACE 32 configuration, the STV-380 was selected as the primary infantry weapons and service rifle for the Vietnam People's Army, partially replacing and succeeding the legacy Kalashnikov.
+It is the Vietnamese equivalent of the Galil ACE.

 The STV-380 has a foldable stock similar to the FN FAL Para.
 However, a variant with M18-style buttstock was also developed and revealed.
-The STV-380 is the Vietnamese equivalent of the Galil ACE.
+It can be outfitted with an underbarrel grenade launcher.

+The assault rifle weighs 4.1 kg when loaded, a muzzle velocity of 700 m/s, a range of 300 meter and a rate of 700-950 rounds per minute.